true-happiness/true-happiness.github.io/_posts/2016-03-22-why-meditate.markdown

 tags: ['practice-of-true-happiness']
 ---

-There are three goals in meditation.
+There are 3 goals in meditation.

 <ol>
 	<li>